fr-ser/grafana-sqlite-datasource/README.md

 A plugin version specifically built for ARM6 devices can be found on the Github release page (see manual installation above).

-## Configuring the datasource in Grafana
+## Configuring the Datasource in Grafana

 The only required configuration is the path to the SQLite database (local path on the Grafana Server)